AntonioND/ucity/docs/traffic.rst

 left.

 Even buildings with no electricity generate/absorb traffic.
-The idea is that these buildings will eventually dissapear, but until that moment the people that live there need to go to work, etc.
+The idea is that these buildings will eventually disappear, but until that moment the people that live there need to go to work, etc.

 The code is located in: